Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/cli.md

 You can configure your [CI pipeline](integrating-with-ci.md) to automatically run the `ampli status` command at check-in so you never miss another analytics bug again.

-Utilize the User Lookup page to view real time events sent from your source application.
-See [User Lookup](../user-lookup.md) resource guide.
+View real time events sent from your source application.
+See the [Debug Analytics](../debugger.md) resource guide.

 ## Ampli CLI Commands